rewired-gh/ichigo-bot/README.md

 ## ✨ Features

 - 🛡️ Production-ready with super-robust error handling
-- 🤖 Compatible with OpenAI API and similar providers
 - 💫 Magical streaming chat responses
+- 🖼️ Supports image in chat for multimodal LLM
+- 🤖 Compatible with almost any API providers
 - 🎮 Mix and match your favorite models and providers
+- 🔐 Keeps your chats and models safe with user access control
+- 📝 Beautiful Telegram Markdown V2 formatting
 - 🎯 Smart system prompts for better conversations
-- 🔐 Keeps your chats safe with user access control
-- 📝 Beautiful Telegram Markdown V2 formatting
 - 🪶 Light as a feather on your server

 ## 🐳 Quick Docker Deployment (beta)